 EssayEdge significantly improves each essay using the same voice as the author.
 The only way to evaluate editing is to compare the original essay with the edited version.
-We significantly improve essays both for clients who write poorly and for clients who write well.
+Experienced law editors significantly improve essays both for clients who write poorly and for clients who write well.

 Being outnumbered twenty to one can intimidate anybody.
 This is especially true in Officer Candidate School.
 As one of only five female officers in a class of one hundred, I quickly learned to overcome sexual stereotypes and to assert my authority with finesse.
 At no other time in my life have I received so much “training” in loyalty, courage, and discipline–nor had to rely so heavily on my own perseverance.
 By the time I enrolled in this program, my determination had already been tested on numerous occasions, but Officer Candidate School did more than any previous experience to prepare me for academic excellence and intense leadership positions.

 Early in life, I realized that education often determines one’s fate.
 My mother, a Dutch immigrant, never completed the fourth grade, and my father barely passed the GED with the help of his Army recruiter.
 Neither of them went to college, and although they worked very hard, they had very little to show for it.
 I instinctively knew that I wanted more out of life, and I became determined to do whatever was necessary to get an education.